joshwest27/learning-journal/LJ-code201-day2.md

 #Learning Journal Day 6

 Day 6 was tougher.
 Workload is getting pretty heavy.
 Definitly dont want to fall behind.
 I finished up the js for Lab 6 and added some CSS.
 Need much more practice on this.
 Feel very lost when trying to move stuff on the page.
 Will continue to read up on this.

+#Learning Journal Day 7

+Day 7 was a little harder because I forgot my laptop at home and had to swing by my work to pick up my work laptop.
+I managed to get everything in working order.
+The Lab was defintely tough.
+I couldnt really wrap my head aroung the concept of constructors.
+It wasnt until my bus ride home that it clicked.
+I worked a couple more hours at home to tidy everthing up. still a couple more tweaks on the code, but very happy with how its all working now.